7 Beautiful Hikes in Eagle Lake in Alaska

 2.1.
 Hanging Valley

-The best time to visit the Hanging valley hike is around June to September.
-With a distance of 6 miles and 2000 feet of surface elevation, Hanging Valley is considered an easy hike considered a good destination for a day hike.
+The best time to visit the Hanging Valley hike is around June to September.
+With a distance of 6 miles and 2000 feet of surface elevation, Hanging Valley is considered an easy hike and a good destination for a day hike.

-The first half of the Hanging Valley hike is the same as Eagle and Symphony lake hike; just a detour after crossing the first bridge over the South fork eagle river is required.
+The first half of the Hanging Valley hike is the same as the Eagle and Symphony Lake hike; just a detour after crossing the first bridge over the South Fork Eagle River is required.

 The steep ascent will take you to a beautiful lake, but that’s just not it.
 Continue on the trail, and you will be rewarded with yet another magnificent tarn.